solivagvs-dev/ghostdeck/README.md

 ## Licensing

 GhostDeck is not open source.
-This repository distributes the packaged builds and their documentation; the source is not published. <!-- State here what recipients may do with the binaries: personal/internal use, redistribution, and any warranty disclaimer. -->
+This repository distributes the packaged builds and their documentation; the source is not published.

+You may download, install and use GhostDeck free of charge for personal and internal business purposes.
+Redistribution of the packages, modified or unmodified, is not permitted without written permission.

+GhostDeck is provided as-is, without warranty of any kind, express or implied.
+The author accepts no liability for any damages arising from its use.
+Note that GhostDeck requires access to the Docker socket, which is equivalent to root on the host it runs on.